"False"

 Accommodation

-If students are coming to Dalhousie on exchange for the fall term only (September–December), unfortunately there is no space available in residence during this period - see off-campus housing options.
-Students who come to Dalhousie for the winter term only (January–April) may inquire with the Residence office directly about availability.
+NOTE: If students are coming to Dalhousie on exchange for the fall term only (September - December), unfortunately there is no space available in residence during this period, instead students should look for off campus housing options.
+Students who come to Dalhousie for the winter term only (January–April) or for a full academic year (September–April) may inquire with the Residence office directly about availability.

 Exchange to Dalhousie